Penning His Reflections On a Fascinating Year

 Pai: India has seen a resurgence of COVID-19 since March 2021, with the number of infections likely to peak (as of this writing).
 During the resurgence or second wave of the pandemic, India faced challenges of oxygen supplies which the Central and state governments are working on resolving.
 India is receiving international help including from the United States to provide emergency medical assistance to the Indian citizens severely impacted by COVID-19.
 India began its vaccination program in January 2021 and is now allowing all adults to avail the two doses of locally manufactured vaccines, COVISHIELD and COVAXIN.
 India is also allowing foreign vaccines under emergency approval for maximizing the number of people getting vaccinations in 2021.
 As of May 5, 2021, India had vaccinated more 162.42 million people of which each person would have received at least one of two doses of the COVID-19 vaccine.

-- PECOPP makes it easier for customers to order its services online
+- PECOPP makes it easier and simpler for customers to order its services online

 - PECOPP becomes the first Indian PCO to install RodeXit All-In-One (AIO) seal